Is an Engineering Degree Worth It?

 Is an engineering degree worth it?

 An engineering degree typically refers to a bachelor's degree in engineering.
-Given the specialized knowledge required to work in this field, many roles require at least an undergraduate degree, which is reflected in the high percentage of professionals with that type of education.
-For example, 77.8 percent of mechanical engineers and 66.4 percent of computer engineers have a bachelor's degree [1, 2].
+Given the specialized knowledge required to work in this field, many roles require at least an undergraduate degree, as reflected in the high percentage of professionals with that type of education.
+For example, 77.3 percent of mechanical engineers and 66.4 percent of computer engineers have a bachelor's degree [1, 2].

 To become an engineer without a degree, you can generally explore junior roles that often don’t require degrees, such as electrical technician, junior computer programmer, or CAD technician.
 In these positions, you'll likely gain relevant skills and experience.
 However, you will likely be expected to have a strong foundation in mathematics and physics, an understanding of industry-specific concepts, and a working knowledge of key software and tools.
 It's also worth noting that at some point, you may need an academic degree to advance.